Queen of Angels Catholic Bookstore v. City of Jacksonville

 Description: A Jacksonville law requires Queen of Angels Catholic Bookstore to speak against its beliefs and to silence its religious views to remain in business.

 “Free speech is for everyone.
-All Americans should be free to say what they believe without fear of government punishment,” said ADF Senior Counsel Hal Frampton, who will be arguing before the court on behalf of Queen of Angels.
-“Christie, the bookstore’s owner, gladly serves everyone, but she can’t speak messages that go against her religious beliefs.
-Yet Jacksonville's law threatens her with costly investigations, fines, and damages if she uses her store’s website to communicate Catholic beliefs about gender identity and human sexuality.
-Punishing someone because of their views not only runs afoul of the First Amendment, but it also has devastating consequences for free speech and small business owners like Christie.”
+All Americans should be free to say what they believe without fear of government punishment,” said ADF Senior Counsel Hal Frampton, who argued before the court on behalf of Queen of Angels in May.
+“Christie gladly serves everyone, but she can’t speak messages that conflict with her religious beliefs.
+Jacksonville’s law threatened her with costly investigations, fines, and damages if she used her store’s website to communicate Catholic beliefs about gender identity and human sexuality.
+Thankfully, the city has now agreed that Queen of Angels is a religious organization free to operate according to its faith.”

 Queen of Angels serves the Jacksonville community by selling books, crucifixes, and other Catholic resources to the public.
-In everything it does, Queen of Angels and its owner Christie DeTrude strive to honor God and promote their Catholic beliefs, including through the store’s website and YouTube channel.
+In everything it does, Queen of Angels and DeTrude strive to honor God and promote their Catholic beliefs, including through the store’s website and YouTube channel.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.